 Hagai Ulrich holds an MFA from Bezalel Academy of Arts and Design and a BEdFA in photography and art education from Hamidrasha Facoulty of Arts at Beit Berl College.
-He is an artist, a teacher, and a writer on contemporary art.
+He is an artist, a teacher, and a writer on contemporary art and photography.

 In Richard Deacon's comprehensive solo show at the Prague Municipal Gallery, to see the large-scale sculptures viewers must get close, bend down, crane their necks upward, focus on the small details, and then again step back and look at the whole work.
 These exploratory actions that the viewers perform with their bodies and their movement through space have led Hagai Ulrich to try to understand how Deacon manages to physically express ideas, symbols, and signs that cannot be realized in time and space.